 All public variables are set while generating the initial L2 state.
 The constructor doesn't run in practice as the L2 state generation script uses the deployed bytecode instead of running the initcode.

-Simple holding contract for fees paid to the Sequencer.
-Likely to be replaced in the future but "good enough for now".
+The Sequencer Fee Vault is a simple contract that is used for fees paid to the sequencer.
+The fees are likely to be replaced in the future, but “good enough for now”.